konnov/bymc/bymc/README.txt

-The easiest way to install the dependencies is to use your package manager, i.e., apt-get, zypper, etc. For instance, this tool is periodically built on Debian Wheezy, which makes all the libraries available via its package manager apt-get.
+The easiest way to install the dependencies is to use your package manager, i.e., apt-get, zypper, etc. For instance, this tool is periodically built on Debian testing, which makes all the libraries available via its package manager apt-get.

-5.1 Ocamlbrew
+5.2 Ocamlbrew

 If you do not have ocaml and the required ocaml packages, consider using
 ocamlbrew: http://opam.ocaml.org/doc/Quick_Install.html#h4-Usingocamlbrew